Asher Anshel Daskal: Early life

 Asher Anshel Daskal was born in Moisei, a small village in the Maramureș county in north Romania.
 Daskal was born to an Orthodox Jewish family from the Wiznitz Hasidic community.
 He studied in a Yeshiva and helped at home with the live stock.
 In 1927 at the age of 19, Anshel didn't see a future for himself as a shepherd or as a Hasidic scholar and decided to relocate to Antwerp Belgium.

 In Belgium, with the help and support of his relatives he started to work as an apprentice for a diamond cutter and later on he learned how to polish and how to cleave.
 The first few months were tough.
 He lived from hand to mouth, but soon enough he was seen to be a gifted cutter and consequently quickly climbed up the diamond cutter social ladder making a name for himself amongst the Antwerp diamond community.

 The Zionist Dream

 Anshel was a Zionist.
 His dream was that of immigrating to the Land of Israel.
-In 1932 after saving his money and bought a ticket and sailed to British Mandate Palestine as a tourist, to visit the first Maccabiah Games (the Jewish Olympics).
+In 1932 after saving enough money, he bought a ticket and sailed to British Mandate Palestine as a tourist, to visit the first Maccabiah Games (the Jewish Olympics).
 In addition, Daskal went on a tour to explore the country.
 It was the Holy Land visit that spiked his idea to found and establish a diamond Industry in the Land of Israel.
-In 1934, he shared this idea with his cousin Zvi Rosenberg but Zvi was already preparing for his own immigration alongside his wife and three children and did not want to wait for Anshel.
+In 1934, he shared this idea with his cousin Zvi Rosenberg but Zvi was already preparing for his own immigration journey to the land of Israel, alongside his wife and three children and didn’t want to wait for Anshel.